UP-RS-ESP/up-rs-esp.github.io/_posts/2025-12-17-FlorianJosephowitz_CameraCalibration.md

 </figure>

 ### Alignement
 The alignment of the images is done for all cameras on the quality setting "highest".
-This is the most accurate setting for the alignment and uses a four times upscaled images [^4] for the tie point coordinate extraction.
+This is the most accurate setting for the alignment and uses a four times upscaled images$$^4$$ for the tie point coordinate extraction.
 The alignment estimates the camera positions (exterior orientation), the camera calibration includes the lens distortions (interior orientation) and the point cloud with the tie points in the object space.

 For testing the influence of the calibration on the doming effect later in the processing, the aligned is done for three settings for the calibration.
 Internal self-calibration in Metshape, loaded precalibration with variable parameters in Metashape and loaded precalibration with fixed parameter in Metashape.

 ### Filtering
 After alignment the resulting tie points are filtered, and points with high reprojection errors are deleted to improve the camera orientations for the next steps.
-High reprojection errors usually indicates poor localization of the tie points in the alignment [^4].
+High reprojection errors usually indicates poor localization of the tie points in the alignment$$^4$$.
 Often around 50% of the points can be deleted to reach higher accuracy inside the adjusted orientations of the cameras.
 It is strictly necessary to optimize the camera positions after the filtration.
 The filter threshold is chosen as low as possible for the individual models (see following table).

 ### Dense Cloud Generation
 The last step as preparation for the doming analysis is the dense point cloud generation.
 This is quickly done with medium quality settings and a mild filtering.
 Mild filtering is suitable because there is not any noise in the images, they are produced with low (\~base) ISO setting under perfect daylight conditions.